Ayus0721/C-/README.md

 - # Class
 - A class is a set of specifications or blueprint about an entity.
 It defines a set of data elements and methods also called as attributes and behaviors.
 Use class keyword to create a class.

+- # Objects
+- An object is the real entity created based on class specifications.
+Object allows to use the data members and method prescribed the class.